polospeter/Deep-Learning-Specialization-Coursera/README.md

-This repository contains for all my solutions for the Deep Learning specialization on Coursera.
+This repository contains all my solutions for the Deep Learning specialization on Coursera.